n1t5ua5/code-journal/journal.md

 # Wednesday, 01/31/2024

-Picking up where I left off from yesterday, which is pretty much back to where I started from the previous today because I ran into a new error.
+Picking up where I left off from yesterday, which is pretty much back to where I started from the previous today because I ran into a new TypeError.
 After looking over my project with me, friend told me that it looks like a dependency was randomly updated, so I tried adding a new one that would handle the 'passlib' library, per my fastapi logs in the terminal.
 After adding/commiting/pushing etc. my pipelines failed in GitLab, so I inspected the new error & realized I had gotten rid of an extra dependency instead of just adding in one more so then I added 'jwtdown-fastapi' back inside my requirements.txt once more & now the original 500 persists, but my pipelines are at least passing again which is a big relief.

 # Tuesday, 01/30/2024